 Have you experienced sexual, physical, and/or emotional trauma?
 If so, then you probably understand the enormous influence these events have had on your life.
-I have worked with individuals who have experienced physical, sexual, and/or emotional trauma.
+I have worked with many individuals who have experienced physical, sexual, and/or emotional trauma.
 The list below describes some of the more common experiences of trauma:

 It's sad that the experiences listed above are common, but sadly I've learned that they are.
 And....this is by no means an exhaustive list of traumatic experiences that one can endure.
 The effects of these experiences can be very hard to live with, but please understand that you are not alone in having survived trauma.
 Some of the more common effects can include

 It isn’t easy to explain the shift that a person who has endured trauma undertakes in order to evolve from considering oneself a victim to looking at oneself as a survivor.

 One client put it this way: “I’ve taken back my power, made sense of the abuse in the larger context of my life, and I now look at myself as a survivor of the abuse”.
 This link explains how this process can work for many.

 In working with clients, I’ve found for a real, lasting change to take place, people must be able to shift their perception of the meaning of the trauma that has taken place.
-The shift usually happens when a survivor goes from “this awful thing(s) happened to me and I’m messed up as a result of it” to “this awful thing(s) happened but I’ve been able to put it in its proper place.
+The shift usually happens when a survivor goes from “this awful thing(s) happened to me and I’m forever tainted as a result of it” to “this awful thing(s) happened but I’ve been able to put it in its proper place.
 Yes, it was really bad, but I’m moving forward in my life and I’m able to appreciate the pain that others in similar situations have gone through”.